cpfaff/mspm/README.md

 This repository provides the 'yspm' R package which is a project management tool for the famous R statistics environment.
-The package provides tools to easily create a predefined project folder structure, to create relative file and foldre reference inside a project and a package mangement to allow for better reproducible project.
+The package provides tools to easily create a predefined project folder structure, to create relative file and folder reference inside a project and a package management to allow for better reproducible project.
 It helps you creating self contained, shareable and reproducible packages of projects.
-Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate or the 'here' package) which are floating around in the R user community have been wraped up into a streamlined solution.
+Several nice tools and ideas (e.g. the checkpoint package, ProjectTemplate or the 'here' package) which are floating around in the R user community have been wrapped up into a streamlined solution.

 ## Installation